wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

 You also need to make sure that the :file:`/etc/ldap/ldap.conf` file contains a line ``TLS_CACERT /etc/ssl/certs/ca-certificates.crt``.

-After that, restart spawn-fcgi with ``/etc/init.d/spawn-fcgi restart``.
+After that, restart spawn-fcgi with ``service spawn-fcgi restart``.

 Also, make sure to use the :abbr:`FQDN (Fully Qualified Domain Name)` of the server in the host field when using SSL.
 The host field must match exactly what's in the CN